Frankenstein's Bloody Terror (1968)

-Paul Naschy stars in this interesting film, the first of the Spanish Wolfman horror cycle.
-Media Blasters USA R1 DVD.
+Paul Naschy stars in his self-penned first entry to the classic Spanish Wolfman horror cycle.
+Media Blasters USA R1 DVD

 The Film

-Director Enrique López Eguiluz does a very good job with this film.
-Much darker than the later films in the series, it includes some very impressive smoke-filled/red-lit sequences akin to the best Italian films of the period.
-Shot on location in real castles, and the El Cercon monastery (home of Tombs of the Blind Dead (1971) and Werwolf Shadow (1971)) the film looks superb.
-The soundtrack by Ángel Arteaga is a strange mix of Hammer-like orchestral music and Phillip Glass-like choral sounds that give the film a very strange edge.
-The werewolf effects look good in this film, although we are not treated to any close-ups, and the transitions are done off-screen.
+Director Enrique López Eguiluz does a very good job with this film - it includes some impressive smoke-filled/red-lit sequences akin to the best Italian films of the period (cf Mario Bava) as well as good use of real castles and the El Cercon monastery (home of Tombs of the Blind Dead (1971)) along with some great looking sets that really help to build the gothic feel.
+The werewolf effects look good in this film, although we are not treated to many close-ups and the transitions are done off-screen.
+The soundtrack by Ángel Arteaga is a strange mix of Hammer-like orchestral music and creepy choral sounds that give the film a very strange edge.

-Less entertaining than the later films, Frankenstein's Bloody Terror is the most horror-like of the Wolfman films until Curse of the Devil (1973).
-The red lighting and gothic setting make this film look more like a Mario Bava picture than a regular Wolfman film.
-Recommended to Paul Naschy fans, however, werewolf fans might find the lack of wolfman action to be disappointing.
+Less entertaining than the later films, La Marca del Hombre-lobo is the most horror-film-like of the Wolfman films until Curse of the Devil (1973).
+Certainly of interest to Paul Naschy fans, however, werewolf fans might find the lack of wolfman action to be disappointing and the slow paced second half will try the patience of even the most dedicated fan.
 One to watch for the cinematography and settings rather than the exploitation elements.

 In Brief